 I conceived the idea of Archer, P.I. quite late into the production of season eight.
 The game was designed to accompany the new season, but there were just four months before it aired on TV, and at that point the app was just a thought in my head!
-There was also no blueprint to follow – no one had ever made an app that interfaced with a TV show using AR, so exactly how that should work would need to be figured out too.
+There was also no blueprint to follow – no one had ever made an app that interfaced with a TV show using AR, so exactly how that should work would need to be figured out.

 After a pitch to the show's producers I was given the green-light to proceed.
 We assembled a small dream team from our in-house crew.
 It was Floyd County Production's first app and a truly collaborate effort only made possible by bringing together some of the best and brightest talent the studio had to offer.

 With only four months until the season aired, the race was on to develop my concept into a polished App Store submission.
 Luckily we had a few shortcuts due to the game being produced under the same roof as the TV show.
 This was advantageous in a number of ways and we hit the ground running with:

 - Experienced crew.
 Our team knew the show's canon back to front and had a deep understanding of what our fans were looking for based on our previous Emmy Award winning interactive work.